 FOR IMMEDIATE RELEASE

-MILWAUKEE – The Society for Immunotherapy of Cancer will host two timely, back-to-back workshops Sept.
-4 – 6, 2019 in Houston, Texas that will address critical challenges, facilitate innovative collaborations, and develop strategies to ensure continued momentum in the field of cancer immunotherapy.
+MILWAUKEE – The Society for Immunotherapy of Cancer (SITC) will host two timely, back-to-back workshops Sept.
+29–Oct.
+1, 2021, in San Diego* which will address critical challenges, facilitate innovative collaborations, and develop strategies to ensure continued momentum in drug development in the field of cancer immunotherapy.

-“SITC is continually developing opportunities to create a lasting impact on clinical practice by highlighting emerging topics relevant to immuno-oncology,” said SITC President Mario Sznol, MD.
+“SITC is continually developing educational and networking opportunities to create a lasting impact on clinical practice by highlighting emerging topics relevant to immuno-oncology,” said SITC President Patrick Hwu, MD.
 “Together, these workshops will help attendees stay at the forefront of new technologies that will lead to the real-world application of these therapies and eventually improved patient care.”